-In this report, the architecture and functionalities of each of these components are described in detail as well as the roles of partners that will develop and host modules.
+In this report, the current architecture and functionalities of each of these components are described in detail as well as the roles of partners that are developing and hosting modules.

-The Blue Cloud Data Discovery and Access service architecture is based upon a combination of the GeoDab metadata broker service of CNR-IIA, and the SeaDataNet CDI service modules as developed by MARIS, IFREMER, and EUDAT in the framework of the EU SeaDataCloud project.
-For the Blue-Cloud Discovery and Access service and its modules, additional developments will be needed such as adapting and upgrading of existing services, adding new services, testing modules, integrating modules, and testing the integrated service, in order to achieve the planned functionality.
+The Blue Cloud Data Discovery and Access service architecture is based upon a combination of the DAB metadata broker service of CNR-IIA, and the SeaDataNet CDI service modules as developed by MARIS, IFREMER, and EUDAT in the framework of the EU SeaDataCloud project.
+For the Blue-Cloud Data Discovery and Access service and its modules, additional developments were needed such as adapting and upgrading of existing services, adding new services, testing modules, integrating modules, and testing the integrated service, in order to achieve the planned functionality.

-The Blue Cloud VRE will be based upon the existing D4Science e-infrastructure as developed and managed by CNR-ISTI.
-This e-infrastructure already hosts multiple Virtual Labs and offers a variety of services, which can be adopted for the Blue Cloud.
-The D4Science e-infrastructure also has proven solutions for connecting to external computing platforms and means for orchestrating distributed services, which will be instrumental for smart connections to the other e-infrastructures in the Blue-Cloud system.
+The Blue Cloud VRE is largely based upon the existing D4Science e-infrastructure as developed and managed by CNR-ISTI.
+This e-infrastructure from the start hosted already multiple Virtual Labs and offered a variety of services.
+These services have been adopted and adapted for the Blue Cloud and new services have been added, while also new Virtual Labs have been constructed and deployed as part of the Blue-Cloud Demonstrators.
+The D4Science e-infrastructure also already had proven solutions for connecting to external computing platforms and means for orchestrating distributed services, which are instrumental for smart connections to the other e-infrastructures in the Blue-Cloud system.

-The Blue Cloud demonstrators will be developed as Virtual Labs embedded in the D4Science VRE einfrastructure and supported by data input from the Blue Cloud Data Discovery and Access service and other data resources, and possible additional computing services.
-The demonstrators are being worked out in a cooperation between WP3 and WP4, analysing their scientific workflows and technical set-up, and considering the present D4Science VRE infrastructure and services that will provide the basis platform.
-However, at this time of development, there is no insight yet whether the demonstrators will require upgrading of existing functionality or development of additional services.
-Therefore, the described architecture of the VRE concerns the current D4Science e-infrastructure.
+The Blue Cloud demonstrators are developed as Virtual Labs embedded in the D4Science VRE einfrastructure and supported by data input from the Blue Cloud Data Discovery and Access service and other data resources, and additional computing services.
+The demonstrators are worked out in a cooperation between WP3 and WP4, analysing their scientific workflows and technical set-up, and considering the D4Science VRE infrastructure and services that provide the basis platform.
+As part of their development, the demonstrators have required upgrading of existing functionality and development of additional services.
+This is described, where relevant, in this document.